mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 ## Flexibility in Expression: Function Alternative Forms

-Softanza acknowledges that developers think differently and offers multiple ways to express the same operation:
+Softanza acknowledges that developers, as human beeings, think differently and offers multiple ways to express the same operation:

 ```ring
 o1 = new stzList([ "C", "B", "A" ])